Muzec0318/Muzec0318.github.io/posts/hackthebox/acute.md

 ![image](https://user-images.githubusercontent.com/69868171/156177972-e49f95d9-c2ca-41e9-8b24-01f8194d90a5.png)

-Now that is a tough machine man it pain full of pain but interesting at last witjout easting to much of time let jump in already.
+Now that is a tough machine man it pain full of pain but interesting at last without wasting to much of time let jump in already.

 We always start with an nmap scan.....